Inspiring figures of history: Jeanne d’Arc

 The French royal army faces once more its main adversary in a gruesome and convoluted conflict which is smoldering for several decades now (this long period of consecutive military campaigns will later be referred to as Hundred Years’ War1 by historians) and on the whole it seems as if the English crown wins a further important battle of this war.

-Despite the desolate military situation for France (or what is left of it at that point – its northern territories had been occupied, and the Duchy of Burgundy is an ally of England), a seventeen year old peasant girl with the name Jeanne d’Arc is sailing downstream the Loire river with a small fleet, about to set her foot into the starving city.
+Despite the desperate military situation for France (or what is left of it at that point – its northern territories had been occupied, and the Duchy of Burgundy is an ally of England), a seventeen year old peasant girl is sailing downstream the Loire river with a small fleet, about to set her foot into the starving city.

 Accompanied by her most loyal companions, she wants to join the fierce fighting without hesitation.